revers3ntropy/entropyenginedev/entropy-engine/README.md

 This is called every single frame

 ### `onCollision`
-This is called if the sprite this script is attached to has a `Collider` component, when that collider collides with anything.
-The sprite it collides with is passed in.
+This is called if the entity this script is attached to has a `Collider` component, when that collider collides with anything.
+The entity it collides with is passed in.

 ### `onClick`
-If the sprite that this is attached to has a `GUIElement` component as well, then this will get called whenever the GUI component is clicked on by the user
+If the entity that this is attached to has a `GUIElement` component as well, then this will get called whenever the GUI component is clicked on by the user

 ## Input